Curate Terms and Conditions

 m.
 Small Claims Court.
 Notwithstanding the foregoing, either You or the Curate may bring an individual action in small claims court.

 q.
 Subcontracting.
-Curate shall be entitled to use subcontractors in the performance of Curate’s obligations under this Agreement; provided, however that if Curates engages subcontractors, then Curates shall remain liable for all obligations under this Agreement as though no such subcontracting had occurred.
+Curate shall be entitled to use subcontractors in the performance of Curate’s obligations under this Agreement; provided, however that if Curate engages subcontractors, then Curate shall remain liable for all obligations under this Agreement as though no such subcontracting had occurred.

 BY USING THIS APPLICATION, YOU ACCEPT AND AGREE TO THE TERMS AND CONDITIONS SET OUT HEREIN.